Illustration by Craig Hopson

 Unfortunately, it’s also fraught with questions: Where to invest?
 What countries present the best product-market fit?
 How do you attract non-local buyers?
 Which is most important: translation, currencies, payment options, or something else entirely?

-This guide will give you an inside look on the global ecommerce, with tips on how you can expand into the market.
+This guide will give you an inside look at global ecommerce, with tips on how you can expand into the market.

 - What is global ecommerce?